Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Discontinued

 The Kahler Steeler from the 1980s was Kahler's licensed version of the double-locking Original Floyd Rose 100 Series.
-It was stamped at the top of the base with "Kahler - Made in USA Lic.
+It was stamped at the top of the baseplate with "Kahler - Made in USA Lic.
 Under Floyd Rose Pats" and stamped on the bottom with "Made in USA by Kahler."
-Somewhat disappointing is that left-handed versions were simply upside-down, right-hand units with a hole drilled into what was ordinarily the top of the baseplate to accommodate the lefty tremolo arm, thus producing two holes on the baseplate and obscuring the stamping.
-Although this was visually jarring and cosmetically unappealing, functionality was not at all affected.
+Unfortunately, Kahler did not re-engineer the baseplates and left-handed versions were simply upside-down, right-handed units with a second hole drilled through the original stamping to accommodate the lefty tremolo arm.
+Despite the ugliness, it did not affect the unit's functionality.

 Carvin Guitars

-During the 1980s, Carvin entered into an OEM arrangement with Kahler to produce Kahler tremolos, including the Steeler, for Carvin guitars.
+During the 1980s, Carvin entered into an OEM arrangement with Kahler to source Kahler tremolos, including the Steeler, for its guitars.
 Carvin guitars were made-to-order and almost all models were available in left-hand.
-After Kahler left the industry in 1992, Carvin went over to Original Floyd Rose systems.
+After Kahler left the industry in 1992, Carvin switched to Original Floyd Rose systems.

 The Steeler was used on the Carvin left handed DC-150, the mid-1990s lefty DC-135, the 1990 left handed DC-300 Reverse Headstock, and on the 1992 left handed DC-400.
 This 1991 left handed X2200CL was ordered with a factory-installed Steeler.